How to Add a CSS Fade-in Transition Animation to Text, Images, Scroll & Hover

 Published:

-The impact of fade-in animation can be powerful.
-Thankfully, it’s fairly easy to implement with Cascading Style Sheets (CSS) — a coding language used to enhance the appearance of your website.
+I’m here to walk you through everything you need to know about this transition.
+The good news is that it’s fairly easy to implement thanks to Cascading Style Sheets (CSS) — a coding language used to enhance the appearance of your website.

 CSS Fade Transition

-A CSS fade transition is a stylistic effect in which an element — like an image, text, or background — gradually appears or disappears on the page.
+With the CSS fade transition, an element — an image, text, or background — gradually appears or disappears on the page.
+This stylistic effect can grab the attention of site visitors, which is why it’s an impactful addition.

-To create these effects, you'll use either the transition or animation property in CSS.
-When using the transition property, you'll only be able to specify an initial state and a final state — not any intermediate points.
+You'll use either the transition or animation property in CSS to create these effects.
+When using the transition property, you can only specify an initial state and a final state — not any intermediate points.
 For example, you can set a div element to transition from red to purple.
-But to specify the div to change from red to blue to purple to pink, you'll need to use the animation property.
+To specify the div to change from red to blue to purple to pink, you’ll use the animation property.

-CSS transitions also require a trigger — like a visitor hovering over an element — and animations do not.
+Additionally, CSS transitions require a trigger — like a visitor hovering over an element.
+Animations, on the other hand, do not.
 By default, an animation will automatically begin its sequence when the page loads.
 Although, you can delay its start time using the animation-delay property.

 You can see how both the transition and animation properties are used in the examples below.

-Like fade transitions in movies, CSS fade transitions and animations work better on some websites than others.
-Let's look at some reasons you'd use this stylistic effect.
+Like fade transitions in movies, CSS fade transitions and animations work better on certain websites than others.
+I’ll share why you’d add a fade-in animation to your website.

 You're all set!